Tomas-Pompa/Functional_classification/docs/01-Simulace.md

 ## [1] 0.0004162642
 ```

+Given the violation of the normality assumption, we cannot use the classic paired t-test.
+Instead, we will utilize its nonparametric alternative - the paired Wilcoxon test.
+However, we must be careful with interpretation in this case.

 ``` r
 wilcox.test(SIMULACE$test[, 'SVM linear - Bbasis'], SIMULACE$test[, 'SVM linear - projection'], alternative = 'two.sided', paired = TRUE)$p.value